BG3-Community-Library-Team/bg3-community/Tutorials/dialogue-files-tutorial.md

 \\Public\GustavDev\Content\Generated\[PAK]_GeneratedDialogTimelines\_merged.lsf
 `

-Dialog Assets
+Dialog Assets Resource Banks
 ####

-These files contain information on the DialogsBinary files, where the game should look to to find them, and what dialogue files are linked as nested dialogue within a another file.
+These files contain information on the DialogsBinary files, where the game should look to to find them, and what dialog files are linked as nested dialog within a another file.
 Again, there are often a lot of entries in these files!
 And you should only include the entries for the dialog files you're editing if necessary.

 These files can generally be found at this file path: